 Sometimes seniors find themselves feeling stressed from loneliness or even boredom.
 If the house feels too quiet and it’s causing your loved one to feel stressed, encourage him or her to turn on some music.
 You can help your loved one compile a CD or playlist containing music he or she enjoys and find relaxing music to listen to for use during times of stress.
 Some options to consider putting on such a playlist are classical music and movie scores, which are predominantly instrumental and relaxing to listen to.
 Encourage your loved one to listen to the playlist while doing a relaxing activity such as taking a bubble bath or crafting to keep his or her mind absorbed and off the stressful situation.

 Stress can lead to the development of more serious health conditions, making it important for your loved one to focus on staying calm and relaxed.
 Reach out to Home Care Assistance for additional solutions to help ward off your loved one’s stress.
 Maintaining inner calm is a major element of our proprietary Balanced Care Method, which all of our caregivers are trained in.
 We also provide specialised Parkinson’s, stroke, and dementia care in North Coast for seniors with more extensive care needs.
-For more information on our aged care services, call one of our friendly Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a complimentary in-home consultation.
+For more information on our aged care services, call one of our friendly Care Managers at (02) 6646 3527 to schedule a complimentary in-home consultation.